 April saw the energy price cap increase by 54% and many are predicting that there will be another significant increase when the energy price cap changes again in October.

-According to the National Energy Action (NEA), a fuel poverty charity, they estimate that the number of UK households in fuel poverty following the April price cap rise increased by 2 million, from 4.5 million to 6.5 million, an increase of more than 50% in just over six months.
+According to the National Energy Action (NEA), a fuel poverty charity, they estimate that the number of UK households in fuel poverty is 6.7 million (October 2022).
 This is staggering.
-Given that October we are likely to see a further increase in the energy price cap, this number is expected to rise, meaning more households will be finding their energy bills simply unaffordable.
+Given the current energy bill crisis, this number is expected to rise, meaning more households will be finding their energy bills simply unaffordable.

 There are several factors which have led to an increase in our energy bills.
 According to Ofgem, the increase is driven by a record rise in global gas prices, with wholesale prices quadrupling.
 This additional cost is then passed on to us as the energy consumer.